drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Cron

-The cron trigger limits step execution based on the cron name that triggered the pipeline.
+The cron trigger limits pipeline execution based on the cron name that triggered the pipeline.
 This only applies to cron events.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: